 For 175 years, ZEISS has been developing innovations that answer the question "How can we push the limits of our imagination?"
 In order to celebrate this vision, ZEISS has engaged in discussions with pioneers and leading figures from all over the world.
 They focus on the megatrends of our time and the associated challenges.
 As part of the ZEISS Beyond Talks, they share insights into their work, as well as visions, passions and topics that will have a major impact on the future.

-Thanks to its long-term investment strategy, balanced portfolio, international footprint and globally oriented value chains, the ZEISS Group can look forward to a bright future.
-In the prior fiscal year, targeted investments helped ZEISS shape the future.
-Here are just some of the highlights from fiscal year 2019/20.
+Thanks to its long-term investment strategy, balanced portfolio, international setup and globally oriented value chains, the ZEISS Group can look forward to a bright future.
+In the previous fiscal year, targeted investments helped ZEISS shape the future.
+Here are just some of the highlights from fiscal year 2020/21.

 For ZEISS, business success is directly linked to corporate responsibility.
 The Carl Zeiss Foundation statutes have served as our guideline for over 130 years.
 Across five fields of action, ZEISS is building on its historical values and defining its responsibility for ensuring sustainable development.

 The ZEISS Industrial Quality & Research segment is focusing on aspects like eliminating long transportation routes.
 The company has production facilities across the globe, meaning it is able to manufacture products near its customers' sites.
 Air freight is often avoided, with seas and rails being preferred.
 The products are designed to last for decades.
 Plus, existing systems can often be retrofitted with new technologies.